 — Vineeth Ravinder, AIA, PMP, LEED AP, Washington, DC

-- My name is Jessica Meshkani.
-I am a 4th year undergraduate student at UCLA.
+- I am a 4th year undergraduate student at UCLA.
 I am writing this message as a message of appreciation.
 I just finished watching your “Creating a Career Plan” path on Lynda.com, specifically the ‘Turning Your Passion into a Career’ and ‘Creating Actionable Career Goals’ paths.
 As an aspiring College/Career Counselor, currently applying to graduate school, I found your videos extremely straight forward, practical and beneficial!
 I will be sharing your videos with my network because I think ALL college students need to see your videos urgently!
 Thank you for your work.
 I really appreciate it.

 - Dr. Chaz thank you very much for your course, “Creating a Career Plan.”
 It’s been really helpful for my professional life.
 I will take your other courses.
 I am a associate broker and all your advices were incredibly useful.